silvestrevivo/budgetjs/README.md

 # budgetjs
-Monthly personal budget application developed with native javascript.
+Monthly personal budget application developed with native javascript, following the Udemy Tutorial from @jonasschmedtmann.